Generalized persistence dynamics for active motion: Generalized Active Brownian Motion

-The second term in the left-hand side of the last expression considers two effects: i) the short-time effects of active motion; and ii) dissipation as occurs in the telegrapher's equation \eqref{TelegrapherEq}, with $\Gamma^{-1}$ the time-scale that characterizes the correlation time of the orientation of the particle direction of motion.
-In the dissipationless case, i.e., $\Gamma=0$, Eq. \eqref{GeneralizedEq} coincides with the generalization of the wave equation of Bietenholz and Giambiagi \cite{BietenholzJMathP1995} in $d$ isotropic spatial dimensions and in $d_{\eta}=\eta+1$ isotropic ``temporal dimensions''.
-Initial conditions corresponding to a pulse in the origin of coordinates that propagates with vanishing initial flux are of interest and are denoted by $P_{\text{a}}(\boldsymbol{x},0)=\delta(\boldsymbol{x})$, and $\partial P_{\text{a}}(\boldsymbol{x},0)/\partial t=0$.
+The second term in the left-hand side of the last expression considers two effects: (1) the short-time effects of active motion indicated by $\eta$; and (2) the dissipation as occurs in the telegrapher's equation \eqref{TelegrapherEq}, with $\Gamma^{-1}$ the timescale that characterizes the correlation time of the orientation of the particle direction of motion.
+Initial conditions corresponding to a pulse at the origin of coordinates that propagates with vanishing initial flux are of interest and are denoted by $P_{\text{a}}(\boldsymbol{x},0)=\delta(\boldsymbol{x})$, and $\partial P_{\text{a}}(\boldsymbol{x},0)/\partial t=0$.
+We want to point out in passing that in the dissipationless case, i.e., $\Gamma=0$, Eq. \eqref{GeneralizedEq} coincides with the generalization of the wave equation of Bietenholz and Giambiagi \cite{BietenholzJMathP1995} in $d$ isotropic spatial dimensions and in $d_{\eta}=\eta+1$ isotropic ``temporal dimensions.''

-We show that the solutions to the last equation describe active motion in the whole time regime.
-Furthermore, we show that it improves over the standard approach of getting a hierarchy of coupled equations for the moments of the complete distribution an truncating the hierarchy at some suitable order.
+We show that the solutions to Eq. \eqref{GeneralizedEq} describe active motion in the whole time regime.
+Furthermore, since such a solution gives directly $P(\boldsymbol{x},t)$, the probability density of finding a particle at $\boldsymbol{x}$ at time $t$, independent of the direction of motion motion, our theoretical framework dispenses with the standard approach of getting a hierarchy of coupled equations for the moments of the complete distribution and truncating the hierarchy at some suitable order.